 Some personal stories…

 My father was a jeweler and he had a shop, together with his father and brother.
 One day there was not enough money to pay for his salary.
-And he calculated the amount the shop owed him and instead of his salary he took an emerald necklace set in white gold.
+And he calculated the amount the shop owed him and instead of his salary, he took an emerald necklace set in white gold.

 My mother was not so pleased since you cannot eat gemstones, but she loved the necklace.
 And on her birthday she got a matching ring.
 And since that day my father invested in gems as a kind of savings account.

 When my father got ill and the shop had to be sold, the money was slow (to say it politely).
-My parents sold a part of the emerald pieces of jewelry from the collection they gathered during the years.
+My parents sold a part of the emerald pieces of jewelry from the collection they gathered over the years.
 But one piece was not to be sold and that was that necklace, my father brought home instead of his salary.

 Emerald means ‘green’ but means luck to me.

 Two months before my wedding my mother died.
 I had to promise her that the wedding would go on.
 It was difficult, but we organized the wedding, I choose my dress and the matching pieces of jewelry.
 But one night before the wedding my brother came and brought me the emerald necklace from my mother.
 He asked me to wear this necklace as a memory of her.
 So that a piece of her could participate in this happy occasion.